propalparolnapervom/DB/POSTGRES/POSTGRES Maintenance.md

 ```

-List users and their privileges for a database
+List users and their privileges for a DB ('CREATE', 'CONNECT', 'TEMPORARY'.
+No privileges on tables)
 ```
 \du